Saint Cecilia's Hall: History

 In 1945, St. Cecilia's Hall was almost completely damaged by the American forces during the Liberation of Manila.
 Nine years later, reconstruction started under the supervision of architect Roberto Novenario and Engineer Ramon del Rosario.
 In 1955, St. Cecilia's Hall reopened and soon assumed the premier concert venue in Manila, with famous musician both Filipino and foreign performers performing on its stage.
 With the emergence of performing arts on St. Scholastica's campus, it was also the setting of many concerts, plays, pageants and oratorical contests.
 In the latter years, with the opening of bigger performing arts venue, soon St. Cecilia's Hall become confined purely to school affairs.
 In 1998, St. Cecilia's Hall again underwent extensive renovation and reopened on July 16, 2000.
 The interior went into a complete modern restructuring and design led by architect Joel Lopez and architect Obi Mapua.
-A year into its renovation, the National Historical Institute (today National Historical Commission of the Philippines) declared the St. Cecilia's Hall as a National Cultural Landmark, underscoring its importance and contributions in the cultural development of the country.
+A year into its renovation, the National Historical Institute (today National Historical Commission of the Philippines) declared the St. Cecilia's Hall as a National Cultural Landmark.